madisongarccia/486project/reports/final_report.md

 ## Problem Statement

 Food affordability in the Unites States has reached an all-time high in recent years, and is a struggle that many individuals and families are no stranger to.
 This is a critical issue for single mothers in particular, as it impacts their household's stability, health, and overall quality of life.
 In California especially, the average cost of living remains just barely achievable for many and women-headed households face unique economic challenges because of it.
-To be able to understand and predict the median income of women-headed households in California would allow for valuable insights into financial realities, and help identify common trends.
+The ability to understand and predict the median income of women-headed households in California can provide valuable insights into financial realities, and help identify common trends.

 ## Aim of this Report